IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP3-DATABASE/README.md

 # Step 3: Creating a Database API

-We have our base working app at this point.
+We have our base aplication working at this point.
 We have a Node.js back end running on Bluemix, a stylized front end which handles client-side interaction, and Watson SaaS to help us transcribe the user's speech.
 However we are missing a core component of any application: the datastore.
+We need to be able to persist dat.
 Right now, our transcripts are dissapearing into the ether after every session.
-This step will lay out how easy it is to not only create a database on Bluemix, but to interface with it by wrapping it in a [Loopback API][loopback_url].
+This step will lay out how easy it is to not only create a database on Bluemix, but to interface with it by wrapping it in a simple RESTful [Loopback API][loopback_url].

 ## Creating the Loopback API